saheedniyi02/-_screenshoter/README.md

 Also, a website was created to support the bot (since it constantly hits twitter limit of 2,400 tweets per day) and allows twitter users to download tweets from the tweet link. **The website averages, 700 image downloads per day!**

-The bot is **no longer active though** because of the new restrictions placed by twitter on their API.
+The bot is **no longer active though** because of the new restrictions placed by twitter on their API, the twitter account has since been converted to a football stats,analytics and memes account.